miketallroth/croogo-docker/README.md

 Substitute croogo if you named your container something else.

 ## Versions
 Croogo uses semantic versioning.
 This repository follows that, except that it adds a build number to differentiate different builds for a given Croogo release.
-No new features will be added via this mechanism, but rather to simply correct errors in the build, based on the installation process, so subsequent builds within the same major.minor.patch number will simply change the install process.
+No new features will be added via this mechanism, but rather to simply correct errors in the build, based on the installation process, so subsequent builds within the same major.minor.patch number will simply change the install process of the demo.

 Any 4.0.7-n build in this repo utilize Croogo 4.0.7 regardless of any subsequent commits to the croogo-app or croogo repositories.